Date

 • social problems

-Many characteristics associated with FASD are common to other conditions such as ASD or ADHD.
+Many characteristics associated with FASD are common to other conditions such as ASD or ADHD and misdiagnosis is common.

 Influences on learning